Houston General Attractions

 ADDRESS: 1000 FM 2004, Hitchcock, TX MAP

 San Jacinto Monument & Historical Battleground

 DESCRIPTION: Opened in 1939 on the spot where Texas won its independence from Mexico.
 A 570 foot Art Deco monument as tall as DC’s Washington Monument anchors spot to an adjoining museum that provides Texan context about the Battle of San Jacinto, which was spurred on by cries of “Remember the Alamo!”
 The observation level at the top is 30 wide and provides a great view of the Houston skyline.
 The air conditioned 160-seat Jesse Jones Theatre for Texas Studies in the museum shows a 35-minute film of the earliest Spanish colonies to the day of the battle.
 Surround sound and digital projectors enrich the experience.

 ADMISSION: Combo ticket $12 Adults, Age 65+ $10.50, Child $8

 DAYS & HOURS: Museum, Battleground & Observation Floor daily 9a-6p, Jesse H Jones Theatre daily 10a-6p

 ADDRESS: One Monument Circle, La Porte, TX MAP

 PARKING: free on premises

-DESCRIPTION: A unique (for America) outdoor Chinese museum designed to educate visitors about the history, culture, and varied landmarks of ancient China; see fascinating exhibits, including scaled replicas of Emperor Qin’s Terracotta Army, the Forbidden City and the canal of Suzhou and so much more. note that days of heavy rain generally close the museum.
+DESCRIPTION: For America, this unique outdoor Chinese museum designed to educate visitors about the history, culture, and varied landmarks of ancient China.
+See fascinating exhibits, including scaled replicas of Emperor Qin’s Terracotta Army, the Forbidden City and the canal of Suzhou and so much more. note that days of heavy rain generally close the museum.

 ADMISSION: Adults $10, Age 60+, Ages 6-18, Age 5 and under $5